TaiyoMatsumoto/VoltronicAxpertSolarMonitorBMS/README.md

 # Overview
 This project is build on ecosystem developed and fully supported by Raspberry PI team.
 The scope of this micro project is to implement:
 - web based monitoring functions of photovoltaic solar system (PV) and off-grid inverter
-- enhanced controlling capabilities of off-grid inverter and BMS
+- enhanced controller capabilities of off-grid inverter and BMS

 ![Overview](assets/overview.png)

 # Main hardware components
-1) RPI version 3 (controller of connectivity to the public grid) and RPI 4 version (data-logger and controller of off-grid inverter)
+1) RPI version 3 (controller of connectivity to the public grid) and RPI version 4 (data-logger and controller of off-grid inverter)
 2) LiFePo4 16S battery bank (www.tipsun.net)
 3) Daly's BMS 250A
 4) 4th generation of Axpert/Voltronic off-grid inverter 5kW